theIbraDev/dotfiles/readme.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+To create the symlinks open your HOME/dotfiles repository, use GNU stow to create symlinks

 ```
+HOME/dotfiles
 $ stow .
 ```